alchal17/trade-data-api/README.md

 - src/main/kotlin/org/example/tradedataapi/infrastructure/shutdown contains a code when the server is being shut down ( disconnect from database in our case)

-## Future ideas

-- Host the project on the remote server, so that it can be available anywhere
-- Add more tests that cover more specific cases

 ### Enrich JSON Data

 - **Endpoint**: `/api/v1/enrich_json`